edgexfoundry/edgex-docs/docs_src/design/ucr/Global Common Configuration.md

     ```

 - Application services shall be able to load separate common configuration specific to Application services

 - Device services shall be able to load separate common configuration specific to Device services
-- **For design discussion**: Should the application and device service common sections just be in the single Global common configuration and be ignored by services that don't use them?

 - Service shall have a common way to specify the global common configurations to load.

+- Secret Store configuration shall no longer be part of the each services' standard configuration as it is needed prior to connecting to the Configuration Provider.

 #### With Configuration Provider

 - Global common configuration(s) shall be pre-loaded into the Configuration Provider where they are pulled by each service.
-- Each service shall override any global common configuration(s) setting with any local setting values.
-- Post bootstrapping, the service's full configuration is present in the Configuration Provider as it is today.
+- Post bootstrapping, the only the service's private configuration is present in the Configuration Provider under the service specific area.
-    - **For discussion**: Or do we only push the service's local settings.

-- The services shall be **NOT** be notified when **Writeable** section of global common configuration(s) have changed.
-It is there only to seed the services **Writable** sections.
+- The services shall be notified when **Writeable** section of global common configuration(s) have changed.

-- On subsequent startups each service shall pull their full configuration from the Configuration Provider as they do today.
-    - **For discussion**: Currently override are applied after pulling from config provider.
-Do we want a requirement that what is in the Config Provider is final? i.e. overrides applied prior to pushing into the Configuration Provider.

-- Services shall not attempt to pull global common configuration and merge local with settings on every started up, this is only done when the service configuration is not found in the configuration provider.

-#### Without Configuration Provider
+#### With file based Configuration Provider

 - Services shall have some manner to load global common configuration files via a URI (local file, file via HTTP or HTTPS).
      HTTP and HTTPS shall be support authentication.